hashkat/hashkat/docs/keywords.md

 **(type: n/a)** Here you must set the transmission probabilities for different situations which can be found below.
 The transmission probabilities are then multiplied by the density function which has been found experimentally to decrease over time.

 ####plain_tweets
-**(type: n/a)** In the entities section, there are different types of tweets that entities can tweet.
+**(type: n/a)** In the agents section, there are different types of tweets that agents can tweet.
 One of the tweet types is ‘plain’ which is a generic tweet.
-When an entity tweets a plain tweet, the entities that follows the entity who tweeted may retweet the tweet depending on the tweet transmission value and density function.
+When an agent tweets a plain tweet, the agents that follows the agent who tweeted may retweet the tweet depending on the tweet transmission value and density function.
 An example of the syntax for declaring a plain tweet preference class is:

 preference classes: